JuDO-dev/AirBorne.jl/README.md

 ## How to use AirBorne

 ### Installation
-Airborne is a %100 Julia native package, so making use of it is as simple as installing a module
+Airborne is a %100 Julia native package, so making use of it is as simple as installing a module.
 ```julia
 using Pkg;
 Pkg.add(url="https://github.com/JuDO-dev/AirBorne.jl#dev");
 ```

 ### Usage
 There are many examples through our documentation from how to define trading strategies for a backtesting engine using Model Predictive Control to how to perform simple queries to fetch ticker data using the ETL and store it for later use.